k0T0z/tiny-language-compiler/README.md

 | CLOSEDBRACKET | (             |
 | NUMBER        | 12, 289       |

-- Parse different kinds of tokens and create the parse tree here's an example for a tiny language source file with it's pasre/syntax tree:
+- Parse different kinds of tokens and create the parse tree here's an example for a tiny language source file with its parse/syntax tree:
 ```
 {sample program in TINY language- computes factorial}
 read x; { input an integer }